Dr. Sri Ganapathy Sachchidananda Swamiji

 From childhood, his inherent yoga energy was awakening and manifesting.
 His compassion and desire to help others was apparent among his friends, and encompassed strangers he saw in need.
 As with many great yogis, music became an integral part of his satsangs (yoga gatherings); yet in Sri Swamiji, superb natural talents emerged along with an extraordinary musical energy.
 Sri Swamiji began to play various musical instruments, without training, expressing his original and unique compositions.
 He would chant for hours at a time from a place of deep meditation.
 One melody after another was sung with his powerful voice.
 Devotees began to gather from across India and all corners of the world to hear the spiritually charged music and to seek his wisdom.

 In 1966 the first ashrama was founded in Mysuru, the yoga capital of India.
 In the early days the 10-acre ashrama consisted only of a small hut.
 Now it includes a state-of-the-art music hall and recording studio, the largest bonsai garden in India, a 350-species herb garden, a rehabilitation hospital and aviary for over 1,500 parrots, two large temples, a hospital, a museum, yoga halls, a Vedic school, and accommodations with a professional kitchen to serve vegetarian meals.
-There are 80 branches in India, including 16 Datta temples, and 15 centers abroad.
-Sri Swamiji holds nine Guinness World Records, including records for the most people chanting (128,918 participants), the largest music therapy session (1,814 participants), the most bird species in an aviary (468), and the largest display of bonsai trees (2,649).
+Today there are ashrama branches and Datta temples throughout India and worldwide.
+Sri Swamiji has been awarded twelve Guinness World Records, including records for the most people chanting (128,918 participants), the largest music therapy session (1,814 participants), the most bird species in an aviary (468), the largest display of bonsai trees (2,649), and the largest simultaneous Hindu text recital (1,329 participants reciting the Bhagavad Gita).

 Among the many teachers, gurus, and yogis that can be found in India, Sri Ganapathy Sachchidananda shines like a brilliant star.
 Thousands now visit Mysuru Ashrama where Sri Swamiji resides during the brief time between music tours.
 From early morning to evening music is heard: Vedic chanting at sunrise and public bhajan sessions at night.
 Sri Swamiji’s music and yoga lectures are regularly seen on national television, broadcast from the ashrama's Nada Mantapam—an enclosed outdoor hall with a seating capacity of over 5,000.
 Sri Swamiji is a highly inspired singer-composer-lyricist credited with thousands of musical compositions and songs in various languages.